Don't miss another word. Let our hearing experts help you find a solution to your hearing loss.

 All Acension audiologists in Northeast Wisconsin hold a master’s or doctoral degree and have special training to help people with hearing, balance and related ear problems.
 We can do hearing tests on patients of all ages, even newborns.

 Ascension audiologists also benefit from a close working relationship with other Ascension specialists, including primary care doctors, pediatricians, neonatologists, neurologists, otolaryngologists (ear, nose and throat doctors) and speech language pathologists.
 This network of experts allows us to offer our patients well-rounded hearing and balance care.

 Technology Plus Knowledge

-Affinity audiologists use technology including audiometers, computers and other testing devices to determine how your hearing or balance problem impacts your daily life.
+Ascension audiologists use technology including audiometers, computers and other testing devices to determine how your hearing or balance problem impacts your daily life.
 They’ll conduct a hearing test, then interpret the results and recommend the best course of treatment.

-Affinity’s combination of technology, experience and compassion means you’ll get the best possible hearing care.
+Ascension’s combination of technology, experience and compassion means you’ll get the best possible hearing care.
 Our audiologists will coordinate efforts with other health care or educational professionals to meet your individual needs.